 Audition preparation is something that I really enjoy.
 Whether the audition is for a specific role/part or for entry into music conservatoire/drama school, I love to help students prepare for important milestones in their career.

-When auditioning for post graduate study at conservatoires, the repertoire needed can be quite extensive and it is a requirement to sing in at least 3 languages.
-Planning mock auditions and mini recitals, well in advance of the audition date works brilliantly as preparation for this and can really help with performance anxiety.
+When auditioning for post graduate study at conservatoires, the repertoire needed can be extensive and it is a requirement to sing in at least 3 languages.
+Planning mock auditions and mini recitals, well in advance of the audition date works brilliantly as preparation for this and can help substantially with performance anxiety.

-During the last year, out of 3 my students who auditioned for professional study, one was offered scholarship places in 2 conservatoires, and 2 were offered places to study Musical Theatre in every drama school for whom they auditioned.
+During the last year, out of 3 my students who auditioned for professional study, one was offered scholarship places in 2 conservatoires, and the other 2 were offered places to study Musical Theatre in every drama school for whom they auditioned.

 My home studio: Heathfield East Sussex.